Wishaw F.C. (1899): History

 The club was founded in June 1899, its foundation being the result of the Junior side Wishaw Victoria deciding to turn Senior and "fully professional"; the club applied to join the Scottish Football Association, the Lanarkshire FA, and the Scottish Football Combination.
 The club agreed a deal to use the Wishaw Cycling Club's ground at Belhaven Park.

 The town of Wishaw already had a Senior club, Wishaw Thistle F.C., which had had some success, and was already a member of the Combination, but was now struggling financially, so the formation of Wishaw was a curious step.
-It may have been motivated by a disagreement with Thistle and the cycling club over the use of Belhaven Park after Thistle were faced with not being able to use the Old Public Park.
+It may have been motivated by a disagreement with Thistle and the cycling club over the use of Belhaven Park after Thistle were faced with not being able to use the Old Public Park, but, perhaps significantly, many of the club's new players had taken part in strike action at Wishaw Colliery over the previous year.

 The new club suffered a blow when the Combination turned down the club's application to join, and, after applications were re-opened, turned the club down a second time, on the basis that the club had "failed to show any more clearly that two clubs in Wishaw would be a paying concern".

 By the time the season started, the club had settled on the name of Wishaw Football Club, amid media concerns that Wishaw could barely support one club.
 On being admitted to the Scottish FA, the new club signed a number of players, including goalkeeper Joseph Donaldson from Notts County, Goldie from Airdrieonians, and Ross and Wilson from Motherwell, plus Andrew Foyer from Thistle.
 The club's attempt to poach goalkeeper Broadley from Thistle was unsuccessful.
 However, the club's first game of the season was in opposition to a Thistle home Combination game at the same time, and the Wishaw public greatly favoured the older club.

 Competitive football

-The new club promptly entered the Scottish Cup, and was drawn to play the town rivals away in the first qualifying round, which made the tie "the tit-bit of the whole round".
+The new club promptly entered the Scottish Cup, and was drawn to play the town rivals away in the first round of the Qualifying Cup, which made the tie "the tit-bit of the whole round".
 Before 2,000 spectators, the new club won 1–0; Thistle lost regular player Nelson on the eve of the match as he had signed for Reading.
 Thistle protested on the basis that Donaldson had played for Stevenston Thistle F.C. in the close season, so was not eligible for Wishaw, but the protest was dismissed, witnesses not coming up to proof and the chairman saying "a worse protest had never come before the Association".